How to Get a Great Haircut—and Keep It Looking Amazing

 Was it really the cut?
 Or the amazing curl cream she’d put through the ends that morning?
 Or the shampoo and blow-dry she’d done the night before?
 “Actually, it was the cut,” she says.
 “It lasted for another four months!
 Though I do think amazing products—and a great blow-dryer—made it last longer.”

 Once you’ve decided to go for it, though, the real decision-making begins: How much to cut?
+How do you get rid of split ends?
 Should you color?
 What style?
 And most important of all: Which stylist?

 New York hair guru and salon owner Frédéric Fekkai says referrals are ideal—but that further research is usually worth it.
 “If you see someone with a style you’re interested in, reach out and ask who their stylist is.
 But then research: Check the stylist’s website or social media to see if they are aligned with the things that are important to you: culture—sustainability, clean formulas—aesthetic, style, and ethics.”

-Harry Josh, the legendary stylist whose blow-dryer (and curler, straightener, and brushes) changed our lives, advises never going to someone new for a drastic change.
+Legendary stylist Harry Josh advises never going to someone new for a drastic change.
 “Let them do a trim and get to know you and your hair first,” he says.

 “Before you go to the salon, cut out or save pictures on your phone of both things you like and things you really dislike,” says Robin.
 “It makes it easier to communicate with your colorist or stylist.
 A talented person can work with that photo to create a version that fits your face and lifestyle.”
 That said, stay true to yourself.
 “Embrace your personality,” says Robin.
 “Wanting to look like someone you are not never works.”